 Beaver Community Fair: We will be participating in this year's Beaver Community Fair.
 Stop by anytime between 12:00 p.m. and 4:00 p.m. on Friday, October 6!

 OSU Assist will respond to calls through the dispatch 911 and the Department of Public Safety’s emergency number: 541-737-7000.
 When a call comes into 911 or the emergency number, dispatch will be trained to determine if it is a call that is appropriate for OSU Assist.
 For example, suppose there is no report of violence or a weapon, and it involves a potential mental health and wellness matter.
 In that case, OSU Assist may be dispatched instead of law enforcement.

-OSU Assist operates Wednesday through Sunday, 1 p.m. to 1 a.m.
-Operational hours are intended to expand each term.
+OSU Assist operates every day, 1 p.m. to 1 a.m.
+Operational hours are intended to expand as evaluated.
 The Department of Public Safety will prioritize and support all crisis calls when OSU Assist is not operating.

 911: Your call will be answered by the local dispatch unit, depending on your location.
 Your call will be connected to local dispatch units if you are off campus.
 If you are currently on campus, your call will be connected to the university’s department of public safety dispatch.
 Dispatchers will ask a series of questions to determine the appropriate first responders to send to assist.

 541-737-7000: Your call will be answered by the university’s department of public safety dispatch.
 Dispatch will ask several questions to learn more about the circumstances and support you may need.
 Depending upon the nature of the call, OSU Assist, a Public Safety Officer and/or Law Enforcement may be dispatched to support you or any person who needs help.